Stevenfavour/Linuxfundametal0/README26.md

 #### Setting up Code Deploy on AWS

 To start with, we will create an IAM role.
-We will attach this role to our EC2 instance (Server side).
+We will attach this role to our EC2 instance (server-side).
 We will also give Mary (IAM user) a CodeDeploy permission as well (Deployment Initiator Side)

 ![](./Img26/17.png)